shiblon/greendo/README.md

-# greendo - a RYOBI Garage Door Opener (GDO) client library
+# greendo - a client library for the RYOBI GDO (Garage Door Opener)

+Why GreenDO?
+Because it's a green door opener.

 A Python client for getting status from and manipulating a RYOBI GDO (after setting it up with the official app, first).